-Water leaking around the water heater where it hasn’t before is a telltale sign that your water heater has internal failure.
+Continuous water leaks near the water tank are a sign the hot water heater needs to be replaced.
+These types of leaks may damage the surrounding flooring, walls, and appliances.
 For your own safety, it’s absolutely imperative to take care of these leaks as soon as you see them.
-The electricity must be disconnected and the water must be cooled before you go about replacing the water heater.
+The electricity must be disconnected and the water must be cooled before you install a new water heater.